dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 (first check `staticX`, then `A`, then `B`), that is not needed any more.
 All objects referenced from it will also become unreachable, and thus available for garbage collection.

-One of signes that some leakes are still, is fixing a leak by releasing link to child in the parent's `dispose`, because link to not needed parent should be released itself, together with its disposal.
+One of signs that some leaks still exist is fixing a leak by releasing link to child in the parent's `dispose`, because link to not needed parent should be released itself, together with its disposal.
 If your fix for a leak is like this, you are defenitely hiding leaks of non-tracked objects: